oleksii-suvorov/projTodoList/README.md

 # projTodoList
 start2imp third project

-#you may use the file tables.sql to create tables
+1. you may use the file tables.sql to create tables

-#you may need to create .env file like this example to establish connection with your db:
+2. you may need to create .env file like this example to establish connection with your db:

 MYSQLDB_HOST=mysql:host=sql7.blablabla.com

-MYSQLDB_PORT=8080
+MYSQLDB_PORT=8080 (by default port=3306)

 MYSQLDB_DBNAME=todo_list